 Table 4.1: Time taken to run CellABM with varying starting parameters.

 This table shows us a possible drawback to CellABM, which is the computational power required.
-As shown for Test 4 it took 2.332 hours to model a total of 500 cells to even form a confluence, let alone the wound healing, which is used to correct any overlapping of cells caused by mitosis or movement. used to iterate through each cell in turnsthe for the program to compute is at least.
+As shown for Test 4 it took 2.332 hours to model a total of 500 cells.
+Scaling this up to 1mm2 would therefore take a significant amount of time longer to even form a confluence, let alone the wound healing.
+This is down to the runtime of the overlap.py class, which is used to correct any overlapping of cells caused by mitosis or movement.
+The nested for loops used to iterate through each cell in turn means the time taken for the program to compute is at least (n2).
 This is a scalability issue, as when I increase the area of the environment, the overlap class won’t be able to keep up with the increase in number of cells.
 However, this outcome may not be as adverse as it seems since each cell in CellABM is fixed at 3m in diameter, whereas the ECs will be around 5-10m in diameter and the senescent cells will be around 50-100m.
-This means that overall, my simulation will have fewer cells than what CellABM models, reducing the scalability risk slightly.and would not provide a realistic model of ECs.
+This means that overall, my simulation will have fewer cells than what CellABM models, reducing the scalability risk slightly.

+Another downside is that Marzihas code doesn’t implement any cell growth, and each cell is the same diameter as every other cell for the whole simulation.
+This is a simplification and would not provide a realistic model of ECs.

+This program is useful as it automatically outputs a graph showing the growth of each cell type over time, shown below.
+This can be used in my application to determine the rate of time required for the wound to heal with different starting parameters.